juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 ## <a name="getstarted">Get started</a>

-With the Angular Material Table and its Pagination Module it is quite easy to set up paging in a beautiful way so that you can use it on client side and show only a specific amount of entries to your users.
-What we _not_ want to do is loading _all_ items from the backend in the first place just to get the paging going and then display only a specific amount.
+With the Angular Material Table and its Pagination Module it is quite easy to set up paging in a beautiful way so that you can use it on client side and only show a specific amount of entries to your users.
+What we do not want to do, is loading _all_ items from the backend in the first place just to get the paging going and then display only a specific amount.
 Instead we want to load only what we need and display that.
 If the user clicks on the "next page"-button the items should be loaded and displayed.

 ## <a name="thebackend">The Backend</a>

-The backend is an ASP.NET Core WebAPI which sends out the data as json.
-With it, every entry contains the specific links and also all links contain the paging links to the next page, previous page etc, altough we do not need them in this example because we already have some logic in Angular Material implemented.
-If you would not use Angular Material or another "intelligent" UI piece giving you a paging logic piece you could use the links to make it all by yourself.
+The backend is an ASP.NET Core WebAPI which sends out the data as JSON.
+With it, every entry contains the specific links and also all links containing the paging links to the next page, previous page etc, although we do not need them in this example because we already have some implemented logic from Angular Material.
+If you would not use Angular Material or another "intelligent" UI piece giving you a paging logic, you could use the links to make it all by yourself.

 ### <a name="customercontroller">Customer Controller</a>